coriell-research/research_server/software_installation_log.md

 > install.packages('/usr/local/programs/R_package_sources/doRNG_1.6.6.tar.gz', repos = NULL)
 > BiocManager::install("dmrseq")
 ```
+-

 *2019-04-12* Installed QIIME and QIIME2 using conda and according to the instructions on the QIIME website.
-Each version was installed into its own anaconda environment as suggested in the QIIME documentation <https://docs.qiime2.org/2018.11/install/native/>.
+Each version was installed into its own anaconda environment as suggested in the QIIME documentation <https://docs.qiime2.org/2018.11/install/native/>. **2019-05-02 NOTE:** After I broke Anaconda, had to reinstall Qiime.
+Ended up updating to a later version because the earlier version downloaded was broken.
+See further up the file at this date for latest Qiime installation commands.

 ```bash
 [kkeith]$ su